PlaidCloud/website/content/en/docs/concepts/services-networking/service.md

 the YAML: `192.0.2.42:9376` (TCP).

 {{< note >}}
-The Kubernetes API server does not allow proxying to endpoints that are not mapped to pods.
+The PlaidCloud API server does not allow proxying to endpoints that are not mapped to pods.
 Actions such as `kubectl proxy <service-name>` where the service has no selector will fail due to this constraint.
-This prevents the Kubernetes API server from being used as a proxy to endpoints the caller may not be authorized to access.
+This prevents the PlaidCloud API server from being used as a proxy to endpoints the caller may not be authorized to access.
 {{< /note >}}